Irondequoit Bay Bridge: Construction

-Rehabilitation Project and Structural Issues
+Rehabilitation project and structural issues

 Preventive maintenance activity on this bridge is meant to extend the life of the bridge by 12+ years in order to maintain the appropriate maintenance cycle.

-The $14 million rehabilitation project, substantially completed 07/01/2013, involved steel and concrete repairs, sandblasting and repainting and replacement of bridge joints.
+The $14 million rehabilitation project, substantially completed July 2013, involved steel and concrete repairs, sandblasting and repainting and replacement of bridge joints.
 The work necessitated frequent lane closures and, for several weekends in 2012, closure of all the lanes in a given direction while the joint replacements were done.

-During the biennial inspection in August (of 2013), a "handful" of the beams were found to be bent downward about a quarter-inch at the outer end — the end that lies at the outer edge of the right-hand lanes.
+During a biennial inspection in August 2013, a "handful" of the beams were found to be bent downward about a quarter-inch at the outer end — the end that lies at the outer edge of the right-hand lanes.
 "It's just ever so slight, literally the size of my pencil eraser," Maher said of the deformation.
 As a result of the discovery, the eastbound and westbound right-hand lanes of the Irondequoit Bay bridge were closed without notice early October 2013 and reopened in March 2014.